sparkflows/sparkflows-docs/docs/user-guide/git-integration/link-project.rst

 - Click on ``EXISTING BRANCH`` option.
 - Branch list present in configured repo comes up.
-- Select branch from list and link project with git.
+- Select branch from list and provide root folder path(if not added it will get link with path added in config).
+- link project with git.

 .. figure:: ../../_assets/git/link-project-existing-branch.png
    :alt: link-with-git